-Open houses are a double-edged sword.
+Open houses in LA are a double-edged sword.
 While they are one of the most lucrative methods of drumming up interest in your property, an open house can spell disaster if you aren’t prepared.
 If you are planning on hosting an open house, then here are seven tips that will help you and your property make it thru your special day in one piece.

 Hide the clutter and make sure your house is spotless.
 Dirty houses net lower bids.
 Make sure to clean light and plumbing fixtures and have someone else go through your home to point out dirt you aren’t seeing, like on door jambs, cupboard doors, ceilings, and walls.